What are undescended testicles (cryptorchidism)?

 Locations

-Discover our children's urology experts
+Discover our undescended testicles experts

 Meet our team of paediatric urologists.
 From bladder health to advanced kidney interventions, our specialists are here to provide you with personalised care.